veenamohanachandran/TransactionAnalyser/README.txt

 3. To Date
 4. Merchant Name

-4. The source code provided in the repository doesn't use command line arguments, instead has variables to give the input values.
+4. The source code provided in the repository has a placeholder comment where the input values of the variables can be changed.
-If that is a preferred method, navigate to <LOCAL_COMP>\TransactionAnalyser-master\src\transactionanalyser\TransactionAnalyser.java
+If that is a preferred method, navigate to <LOCAL_COMP>\TransactionAnalyser-master\src\transactionanalyser\TransactionAnalyser.java, uncomment the placeholder comment and change the values of the input parameters in the 'main()' function.

-Change the values of the required input parameters in the 'main()' function and run the following commands: javac transactionanalyser.TransactionAnalyser.java java transactionanalyser.TransactionAnalyser
+Navigate to <LOCAL_COMP>\TransactionAnalyser-master\bin and run the following commands: javac ..\src\transactionanalyser\TransactionAnalyser.java -d . java transactionanalyser.TransactionAnalyser

 This should execute the program with the input parameters specified in the main function.
-C:\Users\veena\Downloads\TransactionAnalyser-master.zip\TransactionAnalyser-master\target